Skip to content

 Share article

-Deciding to study in Canada, and going on to submit your application, is often equal parts stressful and exciting.
-But, there's a new requirement that's causing confusion for hopeful students: Provincial Attestation Letters.
+There's a new requirement that's causing confusion for hopeful students: Provincial Attestation Letter.
 So, in this post, let's dive into this new requirement to help your study permit application run more smoothly.

 From 8:30am ET on January 22, 2024, most students applying for a study permit in Canada will need a Provincial Attestation Letter (PAL).
 On this page, we delve into what PALs are, who needs them, and how to get them in each province.